top of page

 A life for the wild

 The first job I got when I moved to Tanzania was in Public Health.
-During that period, I was trained by experts in Zambia and Bangladesh to lead a nationwide behavioural change programme that used my background in Communications and enhanced it with social and behavioural sciences.
-Soon I recognised the potential to migrate these sciences I was learning to conservation and so, the journey began!
+During that period, I was trained by experts in Zambia and Bangladesh to lead a nationwide behavioural change programme that used my background in communications and enhanced it with social and behavioural sciences.
+Soon, I recognised the potential to apply these sciences to conservation—and so the journey began!

 Later, on a trip to Manyara National Park I discovered the transformative power of storytelling through documentary filmmaking.
-From that thrip came the opportunity to work on the Serengeti film—which followed in the footsteps of Hugo van Lawick’s Serengeti Diary and Bernhard Grzimek’s Serengeti Shall Not Die.
-That experience was a turning point, revealing how stories can inspire action.
+From that trip came the opportunity to work on the Serengeti film—which followed in the footsteps of Hugo van Lawick’s Serengeti Diary and Bernhard Grzimek’s Serengeti Shall Not Die.
+That experience was a turning point, revealing how stories can influence perceptions and behaviours.

-Today, I draw on impact thinking and behavioural science to shape my conservation work and, whenever possible, use storytelling as a tool to enhance behavioural change and protect our great wilderness.
+Today, I draw on impact thinking and behavioural science to shape my conservation work and, whenever necessary, use storytelling as a tool to enhance behavioural change and protect our great wilderness.

 Thanks for submitting!